- Private portion : Deed of sale

 Definition : Private portion - Deed of sale

-Contract by which a natural or legal person (seller) transfers the ownership of a private portion and the share (%) of the common portions attached thereto to another natural or legal person (purchaser) in return for financial compensation.
+Contract by which a natural or legal person (seller) transfers the ownership of a private portion and the share of ownership in the common portions attached thereto to another natural or legal person (purchaser) in return for financial compensation.
 This type of transaction is usually prepared and received before a notary and is subject to the rules of publicity of rights in the Québec Land Register.

 WHAT YOU SHOULD KNOW!
-Any transfer of ownership of a fraction or part of a fraction must be notified in writing to the syndicate within fifteen (15) days of the publication of the deed.
+Any transfer of ownership of a fraction or part of a fraction must be notified in writing to the syndicate within 15 days of the publication of the deed.
 This legal obligation was introduced into article 1065 of the Civil Code of Quebec by Bill 16.
 In particular, it allows the syndicate to keep the register of co-owners up to date.

 December 27, 2021- The Meeting of co-owners is a major event in the life of a co-ownership.
 A meeting at least once a year, it is decisive since it allows the making of major decisions that impact the lives and finances of the co-owners.
 The board of directors' mission is to take care of the convening and holding of the meeting of co-owners but also of the execution of the decisions it votes.
 Decisions taken have to appear clear and careful planning is required.
 It is also important to understand the rules that apply to it.